-Safety Critical Information § 25.143(a)(b) - General. § 25.672 - Stability augmentation and automatic and power- operated systems. § 25.1301(a) Function and installation. § 25.1309(a) Equipment, systems, and installations. § 25.1309(b) Equipment, systems, and installations. § 25.1309(c) Equipment, systems, and installations. § 25.1309(d) Equipment, systems, and installations. § 25.1322 Flight crew alerting. § 25.1329 Flight guidance system (b)(c)(d)(e)(g)(h)(i)(j)(k)(l)(m) (D) any adverse handling quality that fails to meet the requirements of applicable regulations without the addition of a software system to augment the flight controls of the airplane to produce compliant handling qualities See Note 4 below X Х Х (E) a system safety assessment with respect to a system 71 11 described in subparagraph (A) or (B) or with respect to any component or other system for which failure or erroneous operation of such component or system could result in an outcome with a severity level of hazardous or catastrophic, as defined in the appropriate airworthiness requirements and guidance applicable to transport category airplanes defining risk severity See Note 5 below Х Х
+(C) any failure or operating condition that the applicant or holder anticipates or has concluded would result in an outcome with a severity level of hazardous or catastrophic, as defined in the appropriate Administration airworthiness requirements and guidance applicable to transport category airplanes defining risk severity See Note 3 below Х (D) any adverse handling quality that fails to meet the requirements of applicable regulations without the addition of a software system to augment the flight controls of the airplane to produce compliant handling qualities See Note 4 below X Х X (E) a system safety assessment with respect to a system described in subparagraph (A) or (B) or with respect to any component or other system for which failure or erroneous operation of such component or system could result in an outcome with a severity level of hazardous or catastrophic, as defined in the appropriate airworthiness requirements and guidance applicable to transport category airplanes defining risk severity See Note 5 below Х Х

-Note 1: Applicable "systems."
+Applicable "systems."
 Systems which the FAA expects would be included within this category of safety critical information include flight control systems and other computer (software) controlled systems (e.g., autopilot, stability augmentation, flight guidance systems, autothrottle (autothrust), and control mode envelope protection), whose failure or erroneous activation would present a risk rated hazardous or catastrophic.